MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 Power BI Premium supports XMLA endpoint-enabled APIs for scripting, such as [Tabular Model Scripting Language (TMSL)](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference), [Tabular Object Model (TOM)](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo), and the PowerShell [SqlServer module](https://www.powershellgallery.com/packages/SqlServer/).
 The APIs have almost symmetric interfaces to AAS.
 For more information, see [Dataset connectivity with the XMLA endpoint (Client applications and tools)](../enterprise/service-premium-connect-tools.md#client-applications-and-tools).

-Compatibility with services for automation including [Azure Functions](/azure/azure-functions/functions-overview), [Azure Automation](/azure/automation/overview), and [Azure Logic Apps](/azure/logic-apps/logic-apps-overview) is enabled in the same way.
+Compatibility with services for automation, including [Azure Functions](/azure/azure-functions/functions-overview), [Azure Automation](/azure/automation/overview), and [Azure Logic Apps](/azure/logic-apps/logic-apps-overview), is enabled in the same way.

-Generally, scripts and processes to automate [partition management and processing](https://github.com/microsoft/Analysis-Services/tree/master/AsPartitionProcessing) in AAS will work in Power BI Premium.
+Generally, scripts and processes that automate [partition management and processing](https://github.com/microsoft/Analysis-Services/tree/master/AsPartitionProcessing) in AAS will work in Power BI Premium.
 Bear in mind that Power BI Premium datasets support the [incremental refresh](../connect-data/incremental-refresh-overview.md) feature, which provides automated partition management for tables that frequently load new and updated data.

 Like for AAS, you can use a service principal as an automation account for Power BI dataset management operations, such as refreshes.
 For more information, see [Dataset connectivity with the XMLA endpoint (Service principals)](../enterprise/service-premium-connect-tools.md#service-principals).

 ### Custom security

-Like AAS, applications can use a service principal to query a Power BI Premium per capacity or Power BI Embedded dataset by using the [CustomData](../developer/embedded/embedded-row-level-security.md#using-the-customdata-feature) feature.
+Like for AAS, applications can use a service principal to query a Power BI Premium per capacity or Power BI Embedded dataset by using the [CustomData](../developer/embedded/embedded-row-level-security.md#using-the-customdata-feature) feature.

+However, you can't assign a service principal to a model role in Power BI Premium.
+Instead, a service principal gains access by using the workspace **admin** or **member** role.

 > [!NOTE]
-> This capability isn't supported by applications querying Premium per User (PPU) datasets because it would be in violation of the [license terms and conditions](../enterprise/service-premium-connect-tools.md#terms-of-use).
+> You can't use the CustomData feature to query Premium per User (PPU) datasets because it would be in violation of the [license terms and conditions](../enterprise/service-premium-connect-tools.md#terms-of-use).

-However, you can't assign a service principal to a model role in Power BI Premium.
-Instead, a service principal gains access by using workspace roles and dataset permissions.

 ### Impersonation for testing

-Impersonation techniques including the [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services#effectiveusername) and [Roles](/analysis-services/instances/connection-string-properties-analysis-services#roles) connection string properties are supported by AAS and Power BI Premium.
-You typically use them when testing security rules.
+Impersonation techniques, including the [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services#effectiveusername) and [Roles](/analysis-services/instances/connection-string-properties-analysis-services#roles) connection string properties, are supported by AAS and Power BI Premium.
+You typically use them when testing security roles.

 ### Network security

-Setting up network security in AAS requires enabling a firewall and configuring IP address ranges for only those computers accessing the server.
+Setting up network security in AAS requires enabling the firewall and configuring IP address ranges for only those computers accessing the server.

 Power BI doesn't have a firewall feature.
-Instead, Power BI offers a superior network security model using VNets and Private Links.
+Instead, Power BI offers a superior network security model by using VNets and Private Links.
 For more information, see [What is a virtual network (VNet)?](/data-integration/vnet/what-is).

 ### Data sources and credentials

 AAS defines data source credentials for each data source declared in the [TOM tabular metadata](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo).
-However, Power BI doesn't.
+However, Power BI doesn't work that way.
 Because Power BI can share data sources credentials across multiple datasets, credentials are set in the Power BI service.

-Any XMLA-based process that sets data-source credentials will need to be replaced.
+Any XMLA-based process that sets data source credentials will need to be replaced.
 For more information, see [Dataset connectivity with the XMLA endpoint (Deploy model projects from Visual Studio)](../admin/service-premium-connect-tools.md#deploy-model-projects-from-visual-studio-ssdt).

 ### Backup and restore

-Backup and restore in Power BI Premium requires an ADLS Gen2 storage account, while for AAS it requires Azure Blob storage.
-Apart from the storage account type difference, backup and restore works the same in both products.
+Backup and restore in AAS it requires Azure Blob storage, while in Power BI Premium requires an Azure Data Lake Storage Gen2 (ADLS Gen2) account.
+Apart from the storage account type difference, backup and restore works the same way in both products.

 For more information, see [Backup and restore datasets with Power BI Premium](../enterprise/service-premium-backup-restore-dataset.md).

 ### On-premises data gateway

-Both Power BI Premium and AAS use the same [on-premises data gateway](/data-integration/gateway/service-gateway-onprem) to connect to data sources.
-However, the setup is different.
+Both AAS and Power BI Premium use the same [on-premises data gateway](/data-integration/gateway/service-gateway-onprem) to connect to data sources.
+However, the setup steps are different.

 For information on how to set up gateway data sources for Power BI Premium, see [Add or remove a gateway data source](../connect-data/service-gateway-data-sources.md).

 ### Server properties

 Unlike AAS, Power BI Premium doesn't support [server properties](/analysis-services/server-properties/server-properties-in-analysis-services).
-Instead, configure Premium capacity [dataset settings](../admin/service-admin-premium-workloads.md#datasets).
+Instead, you manage Premium capacity [dataset settings](../admin/service-admin-premium-workloads.md#datasets).

 ### Link files